obsidiansystems/obelisk/FAQ.md

 }
 ```

-For nix builds, `serverExe.wasm` and `serverExe.js` are always both available regardless of the default target.
+For nix builds, `haskell-nix.serverExe.wasm`, `haskell-nix.serverExe.js` and `nixpkgs.serverExe.js` are always available regardless of the default target.

 ### How do I disable frontend optimization?